 Can't find the answer to your question here?
 Please contact the Foundation, and we will be glad to assist you.

-Further, even though the Foundation has grown to nearly $126 million in total assets, 74% of those funds are endowed, meaning that the Foundation and our fundholders can only grant out a small percentage annually, protecting the principal.
+Further, even though the Foundation has grown to nearly $145 million in total assets, the majority of those funds are endowed, meaning that the Foundation and our fundholders can only grant out a small percentage annually, protecting the principal.

-While donor-directed grantmaking continues to have a major impact in the region, the Foundation’s grantmaking reflects our Strategic Initiatives while remaining responsive to other community needs through our Immediate Need Grants program.
+While donor-directed grantmaking continues to have a major impact in the region, the bulk of the Foundation’s grantmaking reflects our Strategic Initiatives.
 For more information on all of our Foundation-directed grants, please click here.

 The following are some additional suggestions on how your nonprofit can attract grants from the Foundation: